Annanya481/Crop-Canal/README.md

 ### Proposed Solution
-Team DoubleAPI have come up with **Crop-Canal**, a web portal that helps improve the logistics innvolved in the communications between the traders and farmers.
+Team DoubleAPI have come up with **Crop Canal**, a web portal that helps improve the logistics innvolved in the communications between the traders and farmers.
 This web-portal helps reduce the gap between the market and the farmers.
 Our entire system is based on trust.
 The trader entrusts our application to impose a quality check on the crops provided by the farmer and the farmer in turn trusts to get his crop sold at the best possible price which is ensured through the bidding system.